 Today, as a standalone 501(c)(3) organization, Ruth's Place operates both the Clinic in Granbury and an Outreach Center at the Oak Trail Shores location.
 Operational funds for both are 100% donated by local churches, businesses, and individuals.
 We rely on you, our community and donors, to provide these services.

-Ruth's Place Clinic model offers a holistic approach to rural healthcare - offering medical, vision, and counseling services to uninsured residents of Hood County.
+Ruth's Place Clinic model offers a holistic approach to rural healthcare - offering medical and vision services to uninsured residents of Hood County.
 Dental services will be provided at the clinic when a volunteer Dentist is available.
 Healthcare partnerships, educational affiliations, and collaboration with various entities in Hood County connect uninsured families with resources that are not available at the Clinic.

 Clinic physicians, nurse practitioners, and nurses provide healthcare services for both children and adults.
 “Well-woman” checkups include pap smears and breast exams.
 No-cost or low-cost mammograms are available thanks to partnerships with Moncrief Cancer Institute and Texas Health Resources.